hbowie/softdevbigideas/ideas/Quality Requires Extra Effort.md

 The problem here is that some attributes of high-quality software are not immediately visible to customers.
 And so, left to their own devices, many developers will tend to give short shrift to these quality factors.

+Many of these quality attributes are often collectively referred to as the "-ilities".
+Following is a list of some of these attributes:

+* Maintainability
+* Recoverability
+* Scalability
+* Security
+* Survivability
+* Usability
+* Graceful Failures

-This generally means that a project must exert some extra effort to ensure adequate levels of quality.
+Since developers often have little natural motivation to focus on these attributes, a project must generally exert some extra effort to ensure adequate levels of quality.

 Such extra effort could include any or all of the following:

+* definition and implementation of [non-functional requirements][nfr] (NFRs)
 * peer reviews
 * pair programming
 * coding standards
-* non-functional requirements (NFRs)
+* architecture reviews
 * code analysis tools
 * automated tests
+* performance and scalability testing
 * dedicated testers
 * defect metrics